modehnal/GNOMETerminalAutomation/article/presentation_article.md

     We start the suite with some commonly used methods and functions.

-    This is done with the qecore class `'TestSandbox'` this class will take care of everything.
+    This is done with the qecore class `TestSandbox` this class will take care of everything.
 I will use example from the full example of `gnome-terminal` that I will be introducing later in this article.

-    The behave file `'environment.py'` has a few defined functions that we can overload and fill with logic that we need.
-So we are going to use the `'before_all'` and initialize our `'TestSandbox'` class and save it to the variable `'context'` which is a data structure of behave that can be used to save and transfer data throughout all the files during the behave run.
-We can define our variables in `'context'` so we named it `'context.sandbox'`.
-From this moment the sandbox class will be available in python behave files and we can use our `'sandbox'`.
+    The behave file `environment.py` has a few defined functions that we can overload and fill with logic that we need.
+So we are going to use the `before_all` and initialize our `TestSandbox` class and save it to the variable `context` which is a data structure of behave that can be used to save and transfer data throughout all the files during the behave run.
+We can define our variables in `context` so we named it `context.sandbox`.
+From this moment the sandbox class will be available in python behave files and we can use our `sandbox`.
 I again ommited some parts for simplicity, the full example will have the entire structure.

     ```python
     def before_all(context) -> None: